terenceltl/gettingAndCleaningData/README.md

 https://class.coursera.org/getdata-005/forum/thread?thread_id=199

-Finally, the tidy data set was written to a text file, "*tidyDataSetMeanValues.txt*" in the "output" folder.
+Finally, the tidy data set was written to a text file, *tidyDataSetMeanValues.txt* in the "output" folder.
 The function `write.table()` function with the parameter `row.names=FALSE` was used, and hence the text file can be read back into R with the `read.table()` function with the parameter `header=TRUE` .

 ### How to use the *run_analysis.R* script

-* From the *UCI HAR Dataset.zip* file, extract the "*UCI HAR Dataset*" folder into a working directory.
+* From the "*UCI HAR Dataset.zip*" file, extract the "*UCI HAR Dataset*" folder into a working directory.
 * The script file should be placed in the same directory into which the "UCI HAR Dataset" folder was extracted.
 * You may have to manually set the working directory to the location of the source file.
-* The "*plyr*" package is required for function like ddply() and numcolwise().
+* The "*plyr*" package is required for functions like `ddply()` and `numcolwise()`.
 As such, you may wish to do `install.packages("plyr")` if necessary.
 * My own preferred way to run the script is to open the script in RStudio, and do a Session>Set Working Directory>To Source File Location.
 Then select the whole script and press CTRL-ENTER to run all the lines.
 * The whole process of converting the original raw data set to the tidy data set may take a while, depending on your hardware.
-* The tidy data set text file "*tidyDataSetMeanValues.txt*" is saved into the "output" folder.
+* The tidy data set text file *tidyDataSetMeanValues.txt* is saved into the "output" folder.
 It can be loaded into R as a data frame by, for example, `df <- read.table("output/tidyDataSetMeanValues.txt",header=TRUE)` .